 One of the most famous beaches is at Zandvoort.
 Together with the sea and dunes it forms a wonderful nature reserve where you can enjoy water sports or just relax.
 Popular with tourists and families, Zandvoort boasts wide, sandy beaches and a good choice of funky beach bars for food and drinks overlooking the sea.
 Locals and visitors from all around Europe flock there during the warmer months for long lazy days of sunbathing and seaside fun.
 The water can feel pretty cold (that's the North Sea for you), but it does warm up on hotter days.
 The sea at Zandvoort is very clean, so if you're bold enough to brave the cold it's a lovely place to swim and splash about.
 Find out how to get to Zandvoort from Amsterdam.

-Go there for: Sunbathing and swimming, family fun, exploring the dunes
+Go there for: Sunbathing and swimming, family fun, great beach bars and restaurants

 Bloemendaal aan Zee

-Go there for: Beach parties, live music, sunset beach clubs
+Go there for: Chilled-out beach bars, live music, sunset beach clubs

 IJmuiden aan Zee & Wijk aan Zee